jjwall/jjwall.github.io/writings/blog/2025/tech-career-so-far.md

 ---

-### <b>My Passion for Video Game Development</b>
+### <i>My Passion for Video Game Development</i>

 Beyond the professional battlefield, I have lived a parallel life as a video game developer <b>since age eight</b>—creating worlds, characters, and stories for the joy of it.

-Today, I build games using <b>Godot</b>, <b>Unity</b>, and a custom-built networked engine powered by Node, TypeScript, and Three.js.
+Today, I build games using <b>Godot</b>, <b>Unity</b>, and a custom-built networked engine powered by Node, TypeScript, and Three.js known as [Boardhouse](https://jjwall.github.io/BoardhouseTS/).

 My favorite open source contribution is [AetherCore](https://github.com/peligrolabs/AetherCore), a 2D/3D MMO-lite game framework featuring a Godot client and a .NET Core backend.

 To explore my game worlds, visit the [Projects Page on my site](https://jjwall.github.io/projects.html).